Ladislav Bezák

-Ladislav Bezák (1932-2018) was a Czechoslovak aerobatic pilot, the first winner of the FAI World Aerobatic Championships in 1960, and first to win the Biancotto Trophy in 1965.
+Ladislav Bezák (1932 – November 2018) was a Czechoslovak aerobatic pilot, the first winner of the FAI World Aerobatic Championships in 1960, and first to win the Biancotto Trophy in 1965.
 In 1971, he defected by flying to West Germany.
 He loaded his wife and four sons into a two-seat Zlín Z 226 that took off in Prague and landed in Nuremberg, where all six were granted political asylum by West Germany.
-Ladislav Bezák died of natural causes at age 86 in his home in Bühne, Germany.

-Sporting career

 He is famous for performing the Lomcovák acrobatic maneuver for the first time.
+Bezák died in November 2018.